kexiZeroing/FE-Learning-notes/knowledge/javascript/types, json, closure.md

 ```

 **Performance consideration**: It is unwise to unnecessarily create functions within other functions if closures are not needed for a particular task, as it will negatively affect script performance both in terms of processing speed and memory consumption.

+> In JavaScript, memory leaks happen when objects are no longer needed, but are still referenced by functions or other objects.
+These references prevent the unneeded objects from being reclaimed by the garbage collector.